aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 | Apache Kafka     | <ConsoleIcon name="tick"/> | <ConsoleIcon name="tick"/>   | <ConsoleIcon name="cross"/>     |
 | ClickHouse       | <ConsoleIcon name="tick"/> | <ConsoleIcon name="cross"/>  | <ConsoleIcon name="tick"/>     |
 | Amazon S3        | <ConsoleIcon name="tick"/> | <ConsoleIcon name="cross"/>  | <ConsoleIcon name="tick"/>      |

+## Data flow and residency in integrations

+### How data is pulled in and distributed

+If you integrate a multi-node Aiven for ClickHouse service with another Aiven-managed service or an external endpoint, one of the Aiven for ClickHouse service nodes connects to the other integrating entity.
+If the data that is read from this entity is persisted in the Aiven for ClickHouse service, this data is replicated across all the nodes in the cluster.

+### Where data resides upon integration

+When you integrate Aiven for ClickHouse with another Aiven-managed service or an external endpoint, by default, data resides outside the Aiven for ClickHouse service in its original source.
+Queries aggregate data across sources, and the integrated data is accessed as needed in real-time or near-real-time.

 ## Related pages